jcadruvi/Mvc4WebApi/README.md

 Mvc4WebApi
 ==========

 This is a project that I used to learn more about Web API.
-This project intially shows a list of stores.
+This project initially shows a list of stores.
 The user can filter the stores by entering values in the search fields on the header of the grid.
 The filter is triggered by the field losing focus or pressing enter.
-If the user clicks on row on the grid the detail section will be displayed.
+If the user clicks on a row in the grid the detail section will be displayed.
 The detail section will allow the user to save or delete the store.
 All saves or deletes are made to a singleton repository and they will only persist while the user is on the page.

-This project uses MVC for the view and Web API for the ajax calls.
+This project uses MVC for the view and Web API for the AJAX calls.
 The view contains the main and detail html.
-The detail is hidden initialy and knockout is used to show the detail section when a grid row is selected.
+The detail is hidden initially and Knockout is used to show the detail section when a grid row is selected.
 When the store page is first loaded I make the following AJAX calls to get the data for the page:

-	1) GetStores which retieves the stores for the store grid.
+	1) Stores which retrieves the stores for the store grid.
-	2) GetRetailers which retrieves the retailers for the retailer dropdowns.
+	2) Retailers which retrieves the retailers for the retailer drop downs.
-	3) GetDistricts which retrieves the districts for the districts dropdowns.
+	3) Districts which retrieves the districts for the districts drop downs.

 AJAX calls to a Web API controller differ from ones made to a MVC controller by the URL.
 The following is an example of an AJAX call:

 	$.ajax({
-		url: "api/StoreApi/GetRetailers",
+		url: "api/RetailerApi/Retailers",
 		success: function (result) {
 		},
 		type: "GET"
 	});

 The first part of the url "api" is used for routing to know it is a Web API call.
-The second part "StoreApi" is the name of the controller and the third part "GetRetailers" is the name of the action.
+The second part "RetailerApi" is the name of the controller and the third part "Retailers" is the name of the action.
 When a Web API project is created using Visual Studio the following route configuration is used:

 	config.Routes.MapHttpRoute(
 		name: "DefaultApi",